It’s 2021: Welcome to the Thunderdome and Get Ready to Fight

 And, of course, there are the radical policies that the (potentially) incoming Biden Administration appears intent on pursuing.
 His campaign pledges included an erasure of student debt, new gun control policies that would infringe upon our right to keep and bear arms, and dramatically higher federal income taxes.
 Additionally, Biden’s stance on immigration changes by the day, making it hard to determine what battles that issue will lead to.

 What does all of that mean for conservatives?
 That we need to get ready to fight the culture war, as I wrote about recently.
 I hope Trump will remain in office, but at this point, it is looking less and less likely.
-Similarly, the Georgia Senate races remain in the air, largely because Gov. Kemp won’t clean up the voter rolls to prevent voter fraud.
+Similarly, the Georgia Senate races remain in the air, largely because Gov. Kemp won’t clean up the voter rolls.

 For far too long conservatives have been the “silent majority.”
 We have strong beliefs that are almost always the correct ones, but we are afraid to state those beliefs in public because we shy away from contentious arguments and public controversy.